ebuyakin/maichat/docs/message_history_navigation.md

 * Message: A user request or assistant reply (the stored pair contains two texts; UI presents them as ordered parts with a metadata line in between).
 * Message Part ("part"): A contiguous, readable fragment of a message’s text sized according to user preferences (viewport fraction mapped to whole rendered lines).
 Short messages ⇒ one part; long messages ⇒ multiple parts.
 * Active (Focused) Part: Exactly one part at a time receives focus styling (thin blue border + padding).
 Navigation always refers to parts.
 * Reading Position (Anchor): The vertical alignment target for the active part: Top | Center | Bottom (user preference; default Bottom).
-The system inserts dynamic spacer height above/below content to maintain alignment even at start/end.
+Alignment is achieved via scroll position + constant outer padding (no injected spacer elements).
-* Extra Space: Artificial blank space (top/bottom spacer elements) used to keep the active part aligned when at the extremes.
+* Edge Fading: Opacity reduction (binary or gradient) applied to parts that intrude into the outer gap zones at the top or bottom (replaces any earlier spacer / overlay concepts).
 * Meta Row: A non-focusable row between user parts and assistant parts of a pair showing badges (model, stars, topic, include flag, timestamp).
 It is never part of navigation.

 ### 2. Core Principles
 1. Single Page: No inner scroll containers; the history is one continuous scrollable surface.
 2. Single Focus: Always exactly one active part; no wrap-around illusions; attempts to move beyond edges do nothing (calm edges).
-3. Stable Anchoring: After any navigation action the active part is positioned at the chosen reading position (unless near edges where spacers emulate it).
+3. Stable Anchoring: After any navigation action the active part is positioned at the chosen reading position (within edge constraints; no artificial spacers).
 4. Deterministic Partitioning: Given the same text, settings, and viewport category (width/lineHeight) the part boundaries & IDs are stable.
 5. Non-Intrusive Updates: New messages never yank the reader away from earlier content; the user opts-in to jump.